dgzlopes/pulpocon/README.md

 ### 1.5.
 Thresholds

 Thresholds are the pass/fail criteria you define for your test metrics.
-If the the system under test (SUT) does not meet the conditions of your threshold, the test finishes with a failed status.
+If the system under test (SUT) does not meet the conditions of your threshold, the test finishes with a failed status.
 That means that k6 will exit with a non-zero exit code.
 You can leverage standard metrics that k6 generates or custom metrics that you define in your script (we will see more about this later).

 Let's add a threshold to our script.
 You can do that by changing the `options` block to:
 ```javascript